BambooHR/guardrail/README.md

                                 Use for multiple hosts.
 Example: -p 1/4

        -n #                   = number of child process to run.
                                 Use for multiple processes on a single host.
+A good rule of thumb is 1 process per CPU core.

        -a                     = run the "analyze" operation

        -i                     = run the "index" operation.
                                 Defaults to yes if using in memory index.

+       --diff patch_file      = Allows you to limit results to only those errors occuring on lines in a particular patch set.
+Requires unified diff format taken from the root directory of the project.
+Must set emit { "when": "new" }
+                                for each error that you want to emit in this fashion.

+       --format format        = Select choose between "xunit", "text", or "counts"

        -s                     = prefer sqlite index

        -m                     = prefer in memory index (only available when -n=1 and -p=1/1)

        -o output_file_name    = Output results in junit format to the specified filename

        -v                     = Increase verbosity level.
 Can be used once or twice.